AirLand Battle: DePuy reforms and Active Defense

 The basic concept of the Blitzkrieg and similar doctrines was for the attacker to secretly concentrate his forces across a limited frontage to gain a local superiority over the defenders, culminating in an attack with at least tactical surprise leading to a breakthrough, which is then rapidly exploited to threaten the rear areas and destabilize the entire defensive position.

 Conventional war

-As the Vietnam War wound down, the US Army started studying their organization and structure, looking for ways to better align it with real-world conflicts.
+As the Vietnam War wound down, the US Army started studying its organization and structure, looking for ways to better align it with real-world conflicts.
 The U.S. Army Training and Doctrine Command (TRADOC), under the direction of General William E. DePuy, was formed in 1973 to study these issues and produce updated doctrine for Army forces.

 TRADOC concluded that there were two main possibilities for future conflicts, a major armored conflict in Europe, or a primarily infantry fight in other locations around the world.
 The latter possibility led to the Rapid Deployment Force, and in time, the formation of United States Central Command.
 The former was more problematic given the Warsaw Pact's massive numerical superiority, especially given the ending of the draft.